AdvanSix Inc. (NYSE:ASIX) Shares Purchased by Meritage Portfolio Management

-Meritage Portfolio Management boosted its holdings in AdvanSix Inc. (NYSE:ASIX – Get Rating) by 8.9% during the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 8,340 shares of the company’s stock after acquiring an additional 682 shares during the quarter.
+Meritage Portfolio Management raised its position in shares of AdvanSix Inc. (NYSE:ASIX – Get Rating) by 8.9% during the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 8,340 shares of the company’s stock after buying an additional 682 shares during the quarter.
 Meritage Portfolio Management’s holdings in AdvanSix were worth $426,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also bought and sold shares of the company.
-KRS Capital Management LLC acquired a new stake in AdvanSix in the 4th quarter valued at approximately $46,000.
-Dorsey Wright & Associates increased its position in AdvanSix by 15.8% in the 4th quarter.
-Dorsey Wright & Associates now owns 1,814 shares of the company’s stock valued at $86,000 after acquiring an additional 248 shares during the period.
-DekaBank Deutsche Girozentrale acquired a new stake in AdvanSix in the 4th quarter valued at approximately $114,000.
-Lazard Asset Management LLC increased its position in AdvanSix by 20.0% in the 4th quarter.
-Lazard Asset Management LLC now owns 2,923 shares of the company’s stock valued at $138,000 after acquiring an additional 487 shares during the period.
-Finally, First Quadrant L P CA acquired a new stake in AdvanSix in the 4th quarter valued at approximately $149,000.
+Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
+KRS Capital Management LLC acquired a new stake in AdvanSix during the fourth quarter valued at approximately $46,000.
+Dorsey Wright & Associates raised its stake in AdvanSix by 15.8% during the fourth quarter.
+Dorsey Wright & Associates now owns 1,814 shares of the company’s stock valued at $86,000 after buying an additional 248 shares in the last quarter.
+DekaBank Deutsche Girozentrale acquired a new stake in shares of AdvanSix during the 4th quarter worth approximately $114,000.
+Lazard Asset Management LLC raised its position in shares of AdvanSix by 20.0% during the 4th quarter.
+Lazard Asset Management LLC now owns 2,923 shares of the company’s stock worth $138,000 after purchasing an additional 487 shares during the period.
+Finally, First Quadrant L P CA acquired a new stake in shares of AdvanSix during the 4th quarter worth approximately $149,000.
 Hedge funds and other institutional investors own 82.19% of the company’s stock.

-Several research firms recently commented on ASIX.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, May 31st.
+Investors of record on Tuesday, May 17th were given a $0.125 dividend.
+This represents a $0.50 annualized dividend and a yield of 1.49%.
+The ex-dividend date of this dividend was Monday, May 16th.
+AdvanSix’s dividend payout ratio is currently 8.35%.

+A number of analysts have recently weighed in on ASIX shares.
 StockNews.com upgraded AdvanSix from a “buy” rating to a “strong-buy” rating in a research report on Wednesday, May 11th.
-Piper Sandler increased their price target on AdvanSix from $58.00 to $62.00 and gave the company an “overweight” rating in a research note on Monday, March 14th.
-Finally, Stifel Nicolaus increased their price target on AdvanSix from $64.00 to $76.00 in a research note on Friday, March 11th.
+Stifel Nicolaus increased their price target on AdvanSix from $64.00 to $76.00 in a research report on Friday, March 11th.
+Finally, Piper Sandler increased their price target on AdvanSix from $58.00 to $62.00 and gave the stock an “overweight” rating in a research report on Monday, March 14th.

-AdvanSix (NYSE:ASIX – Get Rating) last released its quarterly earnings data on Friday, May 6th.
-The company reported $2.15 earnings per share for the quarter, topping the consensus estimate of $1.74 by $0.41.
-The business had revenue of $479.07 million during the quarter, compared to analyst estimates of $481.77 million.
-AdvanSix had a return on equity of 29.76% and a net margin of 9.78%.
-On average, research analysts predict that AdvanSix Inc. will post 7.96 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Tuesday, May 31st.
-Stockholders of record on Tuesday, May 17th were paid a dividend of $0.125 per share.
-This represents a $0.50 annualized dividend and a dividend yield of 1.49%.
-The ex-dividend date of this dividend was Monday, May 16th.
-AdvanSix’s dividend payout ratio is presently 8.35%.
+In related news, insider Christopher Gramm sold 1,000 shares of the firm’s stock in a transaction that occurred on Wednesday, June 15th.
+The stock was sold at an average price of $38.42, for a total value of $38,420.00.
+Following the sale, the insider now directly owns 38,765 shares in the company, valued at approximately $1,489,351.30.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+3.90% of the stock is owned by company insiders.

 AdvanSix Inc manufactures and sells polymer resins in the United States and internationally.
 It offers Nylon 6, a polymer resin, which is a synthetic material used to produce fibers, filaments, engineered plastics and films.
 The company also provides caprolactam to manufacture polymer resins; ammonium sulfate fertilizers to distributors, farm cooperatives, and retailers; and acetone that are used in the production of adhesives, paints, coatings, solvents, herbicides, and engineered plastic resins, as well as other intermediate chemicals, including phenol, alpha-methyl styrene, cyclohexanone, methyl ethyl ketoxime, acetaldehyde oxime, 2-pentanone oxime, cyclohexanol, sulfuric acid, ammonia, and carbon dioxide.